snackshell/pyomgclient/README.md

 # Solving Recaptcha

-**this project cannot solve captcha so if your client is not getting any updates then go to your browser and open omegle then solve the captcha**
+**this project cannot solve captcha but you can set handler for that with an arg(key) the key goes somewhere on https://front1.omegle.com/recaptcha with other payloads**

 # Example Projects